DjangoGirls/tutorial/en/deploy/README.md

 right now is that your database on PythonAnywhere is actually totally separate from your database on your own PC—that means it can have different posts and admin accounts.

-As a result, just as we did on your own computer, we repeat the step to initialize the admin account with `createsuperuser`.
+As a result, just as we did on your own computer, we need to initialize the admin account with `createsuperuser`.
 PythonAnywhere has automatically activated your virtualenv for you, so all you need to do is run:

 {% filename %}PythonAnywhere command-line{% endfilename %}